RobeSantoro/ReadyPlayerMe-Blender-Tools/readme.md

 ## Installation

-1. Download the repo as a zip file
+1. Download the repo as a zip file or from the [releases page](https://github.com/RobeSantoro/ReadyPlayerMe-Blender-Tools/releases/tag/v1.0.1)
 2. Open Blender and go to Edit > Preferences > Add-ons
 3. Click Install and select the zip file